valberts/Geometry-Aware-Light-Field-Probes/README.md

 ## Minimal features:

-- [ ] Multiple viewpoints.
+- [x] (Vincent) Multiple viewpoints.
 For example, a top view and a third-person camera that follows a character.
 The position and movement of the camera is up to you.
 You can also create a cutscene to add new viewpoints.
 - [ ] Advanced shading: include more complex material models, such as PBR shaders.
 - [ ] Material textures: e.g., kd, ks, shininess, roughness.
 - [ ] Normal mapping.